WillReynolds5/seasats-boat-classification/README.md

 <h2>Prepare Dataset</h2>
 <p>This code crops and resizes images to size=256px, input images can be of any aspect ratio / size</p>
+<p>TODO: This should be optimized to what ever aspect ratio and resolution the Seastats camera will have</p>

 <p>Images are expected to be in the following directory structure:</p>
 <ul>
 <li> 70% of the images at /dataset/train</li>